-- All Auditors certificated to any of the QMS & EMS grades: - Will be required to successfully complete IRCA certified transition training applicable for each standard in order to be certificated as competent to audit against the 2015 versions. - Auditors will be able to remain on our database but will be removed from the online register until they complete their transition to the updated 2015 standard.
-They will not be able to present themselves as an IRCA auditor competent to audit to 2015 standard.
-Misrepresenting your status would represent a breach of the CQI and IRCA Code of Conduct. - Transition training will include: - A one-day module covering Annex SL - A module covering the audit skills applicable for each standard (see annex) - In exceptional circumstances, IRCA will consider accepting evidence of acquisition of the 2015 version-associated knowledge and skills through routes other than those detailed in this policy.
+- All Auditors certificated to any of the QMS & EMS grades: - Will be required to successfully complete IRCA certified transition training applicable for each standard in order to be certificated as competent to audit against the 2015 versions. - Must successfully complete the transition training on or before 1 September 2018. - Transition training will include: - A one-day module covering Annex SL - A module covering the audit skills applicable for each standard (see annex) - In exceptional circumstances, IRCA will consider accepting evidence of acquisition of the 2015 version-associated knowledge and skills through routes other than those detailed in this policy.
 Any costs associated with verification of the validity of these routes must be met by the auditor submitting the evidence.
 Exceptional circumstances will be restricted almost exclusively to instances where IRCA certified transition training is not available. - IRCA will consider accepting transition training offered by or accepted by personnel certification bodies other than IRCA where this training meets the IRCA transition training requirements. - For certification purposes, IRCA will only accept audits performed against the 2015 versions following successful completion of the transition training. - For more information, contact the Member Journey team auditors@quality.org